WikiCommunityHealth/warnings-dropoff-analysis/README.md

 Considering only the users who have received at least a serious warning:

-* A bar chart which represents the percentage of users who have stopped editing in Wikipedia after the last serious warning received, and the percentage of users who have continued to be active.
+* A bar chart which indicates the number of users who have decreased their activity in the community within the time interval of the last serious warning received.
+* The graph above but considering only men and women
-* A bar chart which represent the number of users who have decreased their activity in the community in the time interval of the last serious warning received.
+* A bar chart which compares the percentage of women and men who have decreased their activity
 * Considering the five users who have received the highest amount of edits:
-    - A line chart which represent the user's activity over the months, with some vertical lines which indicate one or more warning.
+    - A line chart which shows the user activity over months with some vertical lines, which indicate one or more warning.
-    - A line chart representing the [`z-score`](https://en.wikipedia.org/wiki/Standard_score) of the user history in the time interval of the last serious user warning received
+    - A line chart illustrating the [`z-score`](https://en.wikipedia.org/wiki/Standard_score) of the user history within the time interval of the last serious user warning received

-#### The outcomes of the `warning_stats.py` script is:

-Considering only the users who have received at least a warning of medium severity:

-* A bar chart which represents the percentage of users who have stopped editing in Wikipedia after the last medium severity warning received, and the percentage of users who have continued to be active.
-* A bar chart which represent the number of users who have decreased their activity in the community in the time interval of the last medium severity warning received.
-* Considering the five users who have received the highest amount of edits:
-    - A line chart which represent the user's activity over the months, with some vertical lines which indicate one or more warning.
-    - A line chart representing the [`z-score`](https://en.wikipedia.org/wiki/Standard_score) of the user history in the time interval of the last medium severity user warning received